tlevine/www.thomaslevine.com/content/!/world-data-world/index.md

 I break this article into three major sections.

-1. What I mean by "data"
+1. What I mean by "data", and why we want them
 2. How to teach that we can extract data from anything
 3. How to teach that we can convert data into anything

-## What is data?
+## What data are, and why we want them
 People use the word "data" to mean everything, so I never really know what people mean when they're talking about it.
 For the purposes of the present article, I'm considering data to be a collection of things,